nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

-While the :bdg-secondary:`Movie Frame Refinement` block is running, we will demonstrate use of **ArtiaX** to visualize particle alignments
+While the :bdg-secondary:`Movie refinement` block is running, we will demonstrate use of **ArtiaX** to visualize particle alignments

 .. nextpyp:: 3D Visualization of alignments in ArtiaX
+  :collapsible: open

   * For reference, these instructions are also available on the :doc:`User Guide<../guide/chimerax_artiax>`.

   * We assume the user already has the ArtiaX plugin, if not a simple google search will bring you to their docs for installation.